Relying on the Metrics of Evaluated Agents

-Our garbling setting also notably differs from the models of price discrimination with transportation costs and arbitrage \citep{wright1993price} or restricted price discrimination \cite{aguirre2010monopoly}.
-While both garbling and restricted price discrimination mechanisms effectively interpolate between full discrimination and no discrimination, we prove a substantive difference between these mechanisms by showing that while the agent might prefer some intermediate amount of garbling over both full revelation or hiding, the agent will always prefer either full discrimination or no discrimination over any intermediate restriction over the amount of allowed price discrimination.
-We give a more detailed comparison of our garbling model to price discrimination in Section \ref{sec:garbling_price_discrimination}.
+Our garbling setting also notably differs from the models of price discrimination with transportation costs and arbitrage \citep{wright1993price} or restricted price discrimination \citep{aguirre2010monopoly}.
+While restricted price discrimination mechanisms also effectively interpolate between full discrimination and no discrimination, we prove a substantive difference between garbling and these mechanisms in Appendix \ref{sec:garbling_price_discrimination}.

-\paragraph{Sunspots and correlated equilibria} Our model is also connected to the so-called sunspots literature \cite{woodford1990learning,howitt1992animal}.
+\textit{Sunspots and correlated equilibria.} Our model is also connected to the so-called sunspots literature \citep{woodford1990learning,howitt1992animal}.
 In this literature, there are multiple steady-state equilibria and an observable random variable produces a correlated equilibrium, with agents conditioning their behavior on this otherwise extraneous variable not because it matters to payoffs, but because it predicts others’ behaviors.
 The literature is known as sunspots because, during the 19th century, some people believed sunspot activity predicted agricultural yields \citep{jevons1884investigations}, and while it did not, it could predict the behavior of commodity traders who believed it did.
 This literature is the polar opposite of the problem we study: sunspots are a known, extraneous variable believed to be relevant, while we study an unknown (to the principal) relevant variable.

-\paragraph{Preferences for privacy} Our model also interacts with literatures on privacy and information-hiding, by highlighting a simple situation where agents experience conflicting incentives both for and against sharing information.
-The result can be that agents may prefer partial sharing, which echoes the subtleties that arise elsewhere when privacy and behavior interact~\cite{cummings16}.
+\textit{Preferences for privacy.} Our model interacts with literatures on privacy and information-hiding, by highlighting situations where agents experience conflicting incentives both for and against sharing information.
+The result can be that agents may prefer partial sharing, which echoes the subtleties that arise elsewhere when privacy and behavior interact~\citep{cummings16,acquisti2016economics}.